ocaml/ocaml.org/data/rss/tarides/decompress-experiences-with-ocaml-optimization.md

 As your first project, this article can not help you a lot to optimize your code where it's mostly about <em>micro</em>-optimization under a specific context (<em>hot-loop</em>).
-But it helps you to understand what is really done by the compiler – which is still really interesting.</p>
+But it helps you to understand what is really done by the compiler &ndash; which is still really interesting.</p>
 </li>
 <li>
 <p><strong>Optimise only with respect to an oracle</strong>.
 All optimizations were done